MichielMAnalytics/pitchdeck_rag/README.md

 A Streamlit application to analyze VC pitch decks, generate slide descriptions, and perform automated startup evaluation using a Retrieval Augmented Generation (RAG) based chat.

+## 🙌 Acknowledgments

+**Huge shoutout to [cosmincbodea](https://github.com/cosmincbodea) for the original amazing work on [vc-pitchdecks-analyzer](https://github.com/cosmincbodea/vc-pitchdecks-analyzer.git)!** This project builds upon their excellent foundation for VC pitch deck analysis and RAG-based chat functionality.

 ---
 ## 🚀 Getting Started